Azure/azure-cli-extensions/src/quantum/README.rst

 In this example we are going to use IonQ as the provider and the `ionq.simulator` as target.
-To submit the job to the currently selected default quantum workspace `az quantum job submit`:
+To submit the job to the currently selected default quantum workspace, run `az quantum job submit`:

 .. code-block::